mohammad-oghli/FlaskFM/readme.md

 ![](songs-schema.png)

-After running `add_data.py` flask webservice database is ready. feel free to add any data you want on the database to test the service.
+After running `add_data.py` flask webservice database is ready. feel free to add any data you want to the database to test the service.

 You need to set `FLASK_APP` environment variable to load the webservice: